anotheri/express-routescan/README.md

 There are some additional options for express-routesan config:

-- `directory` — string, default value is `path.join(__dirname, './routes/')`, so it's ./routes/ folder inside your project.
-If you want to use another folder, you should start express-routescan module with needed value of `directory` option.
+- `directory` — string or array of strings, default value is `[path.join(__dirname, './routes/')]`, so it's ./routes/ folder inside your project.
+If you want to use another folder(s), you should start express-routescan module with needed value of `directory` option.
 This option value should be a **full path to the your routes folder**.

 - `ext` – array, default value is `['.js']`.
 Use `ext` key if you want to redefine an array with valid file extensions.